-There are two majorly popular Chinese inspired Korean foods.
-One is the Jjajangmyun and the other is this Korean spicy seafood noodle soup, Jjamppong (짬뽕).
-If you go to any Korean-Chinese restaurants, you will find these two items on the menu for sure.
+There are two majorly popular Chinese inspired Korean foods: Jjajangmyeon (짜장면) and spicy Korean seafood noodle soup called Jjamppong (짬뽕).
+If you go to any Korean-Chinese restaurants, you will always find these two items on the menu for sure.

-This Korean spicy seafood noodle soup, Jjampong, is also easy to replicate at home.
+Jjamppong is also easy to replicate at home.
 Everybody has a different way of making it.
-So I am adding my version to join the party.
+So I am adding my version to the list.
+You will love the outcome.

 First, saute the leeks (green onion) and garlic in oil until soft.